Clicks and impressions

 Tips to increase traffic to your site

-Some of the best strategies you can use to drive users to your site and improve the visibility of your pages can be found within Google's webmaster tools.
+Some of the best strategies you can use to drive users to your site and improve the visibility of your pages can be found within Google's Search Console.
 We've highlighted five ways you can take advantage of the tools below to improve the visibility of the content you've worked hard to create.

 1. Submit all of your pages to the Google index - for free.

-By using Google Webmaster Tools to submit your URLs, you help Google's web crawler do a more complete and efficient job of crawling your site.
-Webmaster tools enables you to submit all of your pages to the Google index, and it's particularly useful for making sure that we know about all dynamically generated URLs or pages that are not adequately linked to on your site.
+By using Google Search Console to submit your URLs, you help Google's web crawler do a more complete and efficient job of crawling your site.
+Search Console enables you to submit all of your pages to the Google index, and it's particularly useful for making sure that we know about all dynamically generated URLs or pages that are not adequately linked to on your site.
 But please note: submitting a page to the index will not guarantee inclusion or influence your PageRank, and isn't a replacement for creating compelling and useful content.

 2. Find out how Google sees your site.

 Once you've made sure we have access to your site, you can see the common words used to link to your pages and that are seen by Google.
 This allows you to see trends in your site's content, and can help you determine why you may be ranking for particular keywords.
 You can also see which page has the highest PageRank by month.
 Some site owners are surprised to find that this isn't always the home page.
 If an internal page has the highest PageRank, you might consider spending more time optimizing the ads there.

 3. Diagnose potential problems.